2021–22 Michigan State Spartans men's basketball team: UConn

 In the semifinal of the tournament on November 25, MSU took on No. 22-ranked UConn on Thanksgiving Day.
 The Spartans again started well, taking another early lead, but were able to hold the lead this time and led by eight at the half, 32–24.
 Gabe Brown scored 16 for the Spartans in the game as MSU surrendered the lead and trailed by as many as seven with less than five minutes remaining in the game.
-However, MSU finished the game on an 9–0 run over the last 1:41 of the game to pull out the 64–60 win.
+However, MSU finished the game on a 9–0 run over the last 1:41 of the game to pull out the 64–60 win.
 Helped by a questionable late foul call on UConn, MSU only turned the ball over 12 times in the game.
 Malik Hall, after scoring 24 in the previous game, managed only two points, but Julius Marble scored 15 to move MSU to 5–1 on the season.